 Health Care, Employment and Incarcerated Veteran Programs

 On average, we lose 20 military veterans per day to suicide.
-These tragedies would be avoidable if veterans were given the tools they need to cope and succeed when they exit the military.
-As an Air Force Veteran, I understand firsthand the difficulties of getting an education and entering the workforce after years of service, and I’ve seen the tragic effects it can have on the lives of fellow veterans.
+These tragedies could be avoidable if veterans were given the tools they need to cope and succeed when they exit the military.
+As an Air Force Veteran, I understand firsthand the difficulties of getting an education and entering the workforce after years of service.
+I’ve seen the tragic effects this service can have on the lives of fellow veterans.
 When in office, I will be an advocate for veterans in LD-10, and I will listen to the concerns of fellow citizens who served our country.

 Health & Employment

 Although Veterans are guaranteed health care through the Veterans Health Administration, there are still problems that arise, from payment processes to long distances to the nearest provider.
 I am so grateful for the health care my six years of service provides, but there are logistics that can be fixed so that access to services and treatment is simpler and more cost-effective for veterans.

 Veterans are also at increased risk for mental illness and substance abuse, particularly in the gap of time between leaving the military and joining the workforce.
 We cannot overlook those who served our country, which is why I support programs that help unemployed veterans find work, like the Veteran Toolkit Program implemented by the Arizona Department of Veterans’ Services this year.
 I support building more targeted, innovative initiatives like this one to give veterans in LD-10 the concrete resources they need when transitioning out of service and into education and a new career, in addition to mental health services and resources to help combat substance abuse.